pranaynanda/LogFileChallenge/README.md

 -
 Files:

-\n\*.ipynb files - IPython/Jupyter Notebooks of the programs
+\*.ipynb files - IPython/Jupyter Notebooks of the programs

-\n\*.py files - Python programs
+\*.py files - Python programs

-\nyaml_file.yaml - the YAML file for second excercise.
+yaml_file.yaml - the YAML file for second excercise.

-\nout.log - Sample log file
+out.log - Sample log file

--
 ## Discussion Questions

 ### 1. Briefly describe the conceptual approach you chose!
 What are the trade-offs?